Time Stepping

 Accessing Previous/Future Information

-The SOW contains all exogenous information for the entire trajectory:
+The scenario contains all exogenous information for the entire trajectory:

 # Look ahead (if your policy needs it)